 4.4.1 X-Ray Diffraction (XRD)

 X-ray diffraction (XRD) and X-ray fluorescence (XRF) techniques are used to determine the composition of minerals in coal.
 XRD can also assess the crystal structure of graphitic carbon.
-They are useful complementary techniques frequently used in conjunction with optical analyses (light or scanning microscopy, for example).
+These are useful complementary techniques, frequently used in conjunction with optical analyses (light or scanning microscopy, for example).

-XRD is used to enhance the understanding of the minerals, inorganic, and organic matter in coal.
-The sample preparation for XRD analysis varies depending on the anticipated outcome, and the rapid analysis measures a bulk sample and assumes the sample is homogenous.
-The analysis is usually performed on coal, low-temperature-ashed coal, or on ash samples.
+XRD is used to enhance the understanding of the mineral, inorganic, and organic matter in coal.
+The sample preparation for XRD analysis varies depending on the anticipated outcome, and the rapid analysis measures a bulk sample and assumes the sample is homogeneous.
+The analysis is usually performed on coal, low-temperature-ashed coal, or ash samples.
 The sample is exposed to x-rays, and the resultant diffraction patterns are representative of mineral phases.
 The analysis reveals both quantitative and qualitative information on mineral matter, depending on the software and methods used.
 Figure 4.1 represents an example of a typical spectrum generated for mineral identification in coal samples using XRD analysis.
 Quartz, clays, pyrite, muscovite, carbonates, and so on are readily determined, and the carbonaceous matter is approximated.

 For quantitative analysis, the Rietveld method is applied to more accurately characterise the minerals in a sample.
-High temperature XRD analysis involves heating a sample within the XRD equipment and analysing changes as they occur.
+High-temperature XRD analysis involves heating a sample within the XRD equipment and analysing changes as they occur.
 Thus, it is useful in predicting thermal behaviour of minerals in a boiler, for example.

-For organic analysis, XRD involves the characterization of materials by means of assessing the atomic arrangement in the crystal lattice (Jenkins, 2000).
-This is a non-destructive and well established technique with good reproducibility.
-Coal structure is made up of highly disordered aromatic and aliphatic carbons, and, using XRD, the coal structure is determined by the presence of three Miller indices representing the interplanar spacing, namely: (i) d002, (ii) 110 and (iii) 100.
+For organic analysis, XRD involves the characterisation of materials by means of assessing the atomic arrangement in the crystal lattice (Jenkins, 2000).
+This is a non-destructive and well-established technique with good reproducibility.
+Coal structure is made up of highly disordered aromatic and aliphatic carbons, and using XRD, the coal structure is determined by three Miller indices representing the interplanar spacing, namely d002[002?], 110 and 100.
 The Miller indices are the reciprocals of the intersection distances in a unit cell.
 XRD studies use these Miller indices to determine the regular arrangement of atoms in crystals and the symmetry of their arrangement in a unit cell (Atkins and De Paula, 2006).
-The sharpness and intensity of the peaks provide an indication of the degree of order in the crystalline structure, indicative of the degree of graphitization (Verryn, 2012) (Figure 4.2).
+The sharpness and intensity of the peaks provide an indication of the degree of order in the crystalline structure, representative of the degree of graphitisation (Verryn, 2012) (Figure 4.2).

-Figure 4.1: An XRD spectra showing mineral composition in a coal sample.
+Figure 4.1: An XRD spectrum showing mineral composition in a coal sample.
 The peaks represent positions where the X-ray beam has been diffracted by the crystal lattice, representing the unique fingerprint of that mineral (Ndhlalose, 2015).

-Figure 4.2: A typical XRD spectra for coal when assessing the crystalline structure (Malumbazo, 2011).
+Figure 4.2: A typical XRD spectrum for coal when assessing the crystalline structure (Malumbazo, 2011).

 4.4.2 X-Ray Fluorescence (XRF)

 X-Ray Fluorescence (XRF) is a rapid, non-destructive analytical technique used for the determination of the elemental composition of coal.
 It enables the quantification of the major oxides and trace elements present in coal and ashed coal samples.
-The samples, ground to a fine powder, are mixed with a binder to form pellets / flat disks / fused beads.
+The samples, ground to a fine powder, are mixed with a binder to form pellets, flat disks or fused beads.
 The prepared samples are bombarded with high energy x-rays, and fluorescent (or secondary) x-rays are emitted from the sample.
 The characteristic radiation is directly related to the amount of each element in the sample.
 The matrix effects are corrected.